JoshOrndorff/recipes/src/main/start.md

 Both additions (pull requests) and requests (issues) are welcome.
 If you wish to contribute, see the [GitHub repository](https://github.com/AmarRSingh/SubstrateCookbook).
 ### Thanks
-Thanks to the following for suggestions and content contribution: ltfschoen, shawntabrizi and gautamdhameja
+Thanks to the following for suggestions and content contribution: gautamdhameja, joeptrowski, ltfschoen, nczhu, and shawntabrizi
 ### License
 This work is licensed under both the [Creative Commons Share Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) and the [MIT License](https://opensource.org/licenses/MIT).